Part of The Wall with a basket of flowers and a pair of boots with a hat laying on top in front of it.

 A FREE event that will be on display at the Sports Park off Deann Dr. in Independence, OR.

-A motorcycle escort will kick off the event September 16, then open to the public from September 18-21, 2025.
+A motorcycle escort will kick off the event September 16, then open to the public from September 18-21, 2025 (closes Sunday at 2 pm).

 A FREE event that will be on display at the Sports Park off Deann Dr. in Independence, OR.

-A motorcycle escort will kick off the event September 16, then open to the public from September 18-21, 2025.
+A motorcycle escort will kick off the event September 16, then open to the public from September 18-21, 2025 (closes Sunday at 2 pm).

 Experience The Wall That Heals in Independence, OR, a powerful traveling replica of the Vietnam Veterans Memorial.
 This free event offers a chance to honor the sacrifices of Vietnam veterans, explore the Education Center, and participate in guided tours.
-The memorial will be open 24/7 from September 18-21, 2025 (it will close at 2pm on the last day), with a motorcycle escort kicking off the event on September 16, 2025.
+The memorial will be open 24/7 from September 18-21, 2025 (closes Sunday at 2 pm), with a motorcycle escort kicking off the event on September 16, 2025.

 In 2023, The Wall That Heals traveled nearly 18,000 miles, visiting 32 communities across the country and escorted by nearly 3,000 vehicles.
 It shared its healing legacy with more than 222,000 visitors, providing guided tours to over 21,000.